BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Data describing every diseased coral record from surveys in the Caribbean during 2012 (Contagious coral diseases project)

-attribute NC_GLOBAL title String Data describing every diseased coral record from surveys in the Caribbean during 2012 (Contagious coral diseases project)
+attribute NC_GLOBAL title String [Mapping information and signs for individual diseased corals] - Data describing every diseased coral record from surveys in the Caribbean during 2012 (Contagious coral diseases project) (Are coral diseases contagious?)

 attribute NC_GLOBAL version String 1